EU clears plans by drugmakers GSK and Novartis to trade assets

 The companies agreed last April to the transaction that includes GSK buying Novartis' vaccines business, Novartis purchasing GSK's cancer drugs, and the two groups tying up in consumer healthcare.

-The Swiss drugmaker will buy London-based GSK's oncology products for $14.5 billion (10 billion pounds) plus another $1.5 billion that depends on the results of a trial in melanoma.
+The Swiss drugmaker will buy London-based GSK's oncology products for $14.5 billion plus another $1.5 billion that depends on the results of a trial in melanoma.

 The Commission said its approval was conditional on the divestment of two of Novartis's cancer treatments - LGX818, a B-Raf inhibitor, and MEK162, an MEK inhibitor.